albar965/littlenavmap-manual/en/PROFILE.md

 The path is also forced to the lowest allowed altitude at the final approach fix and the final approach course fix to avoid arriving above the ILS glide slope or too high at the destination runway.

 You can safely follow the descent path as shown by _Little Navmap_, provided you can manage your aircraft speed at the same time.
 For large aircraft you might want to descent around 10 nm earlier to reduce speed to 250 knots below 10,000 feet.

+The climb and descent paths do not consider wind settings.
+Expect differences when following the paths with a strong head or tail wind.

+You actual climb path will be steeper in the elevation profile if you climb in a strong head wind, for example.

 The plan will switch to a flat display showing only a flight plan line at cruise altitude if the TOC and/or TOD cannot be calculated or if the plan violates altitude restrictions.
 A red warning message is displayed if this is the case.